marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 yarn add @material-ui/core
 ```

-### Add the Robot Font and add the responsive meta-tag
+### Add the Roboto Font and add the responsive meta-tag

 Then open `public/index.html` with your browser and add the following lines before the closing of the `<head>` tag: